 How should I use this medication?

 For diabetes insipidus: The usual recommended dose for adults is 10 µg to 40 µg daily.
 The usual recommended dose for children 3 months to 12 years of age is 5 µg to 30 µg daily.
 The dose may be given as a single dose or divided into 2 or 3 doses.
 The lowest effective dosage should be used.
-Do not drink any fluids for at least 1 hour before taking desmopressin and for 8 hours after using desmopressin.

 Follow the instructions in the package insert on how to use this medication.
 If you are unsure of how to use this medication, talk to your pharmacist.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.

 It is important to use this medication exactly as prescribed by your doctor.
 If you miss a dose, administer it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not administer a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store the spray in an upright position at room temperature, protect it from light, and kept it out of the reach of children.